Return to TiltPlate page

 maintenance in a matter of minutes.
 Whether you have a simple

-aluminum yagi or a high tech antenna like the Steppir, it is nice to work on
+aluminum yagi or a high tech antenna like the SteppIR, it is nice to work on

-them from the ground.
+it from the ground.
 Number three is protection in a storm.
 If you know you will have high winds (e.g. a

 hurricane warning), you can lay your tower and antenna down at ground level and